snowlance7/Something/ThunderStore/README.md

 # WARNING

-This mod has spoilers for the game "Omori"!
-If you haven't played the game yet, I highly recommend you do so before playing this mod.
-This mod also contains sensitive topics from the game.
+## This mod has spoilers for the game "Omori"!
+A 'minimal spoiler' option is enabled by default but if you want to avoid all spoilers for the game I highly recommend playing the game first before playing with this mod.
+This mod also contains sensitive topics from the game that some people may find disturbing.
+You can disable the 'minimal spoiler' option in the config if you want to enable all of the content.
+It mostly effects what polaroid images are used, so you can have it enabled or disabled per client.

 ![Breathing Mechanic](https://imgur.com/X4QKyro.gif)
 ![Door Scare](https://imgur.com/phG5vD3.gif)